-I am so excited to begin this series of watercolor planning.
+Are you ready to paint your planner?
 I want to encourage you to try it too!
 I’ll share a few easy-to-find and inexpensive materials to get you started.
-I’m working on adding Plan With Me videos each week, so be sure to check out the playlist below!
+Plus a few videos to inspire you!

 Be bold!
 You won’t mess up, I promise.
 And if you do – just use your other planner this week!

 In the past, I’ve used watercolors in sketch books, composition notebooks, and journals.
 If you don’t mind a little wrinkling or you have a spare journal to test out, give this a shot!

 Watercolor and decorative bullet journaling are a match made in heaven.
 The great thing about using a journal, too, is that you can skip pages if the paper gets too wet to use the back.